 The Supreme Court has unanimously upheld the appeal of the claimant and found that an A&E receptionist was negligent when she provided the claimant with misleading and incomplete information about A&E waiting times.

 On 17 May 2010, a 26-year-old man, Michael Darnley, attended the Accident and Emergency Department of Croydon University Hospital having been assaulted.
-He thought he might have suffered a head injury.
+He thought he might have sustained a head injury.
 He was accompanied by his friend, Robert Tubman.
 He was booked in by the A&E receptionist at 8.26pm.

 The receptionist told Mr Darnley he would have to wait for four to five hours to be seen.
 He waited for no longer than 19 minutes (this was a finding of fact made by the trial judge) and then decided to leave.
 In fact, he would have been seen by the triage team within 30 minutes of his arrival and from there, probably would have been treated quickly.

 Mr Darnley had an extradural haematoma (a blood clot between the brain and the skull) and his condition deteriorated after he left the hospital.
-By the time he returned, he had suffered brain damage.
+By the time he returned, he had brain damage.
 It was agreed by all parties to the claim that had he waited to be seen, he probably would have been treated in time to avoid any brain injury and would have made a full recovery.

 The allegations of negligence